 Now, butter up the rolls well on all sides.

 Lightly roast in a pan until all sides are browned.
-Cut up and serve with tomato sauce.
+Cut and serve with tomato sauce.
 Don’t they look lovely?